YZITE/APC_Temp_fetch/README.md

 ## proxy support

-Warning: It is strongly discouraged to ever use this.
+**Warning**: It is strongly discouraged to ever use this.
 At most, use it for testing.
 But as we know, testing too often just implicitly ends up in production sometimes, so also avoid this when testing.
-This is an extremely hacky workaround and goes against security and maintainability best practises usually, afaik.
+This is an extremely hacky workaround and goes against security and availability best practises usually, afaik.
 Do not use this.

 If required, `--proxy <proxy_url>` can be added to the entry point command line to contact all API endpoints through the specified proxy.